-One is that ever since I was seventeen—maybe before—I have felt the power of poetry.
-I went to my file recently and found an old copy of Leaves of Grass, my High School Literary Magazine from 1964 and read the poems that I wrote for it almost 30 years ago.
-Then I looked at the Kodon from my Wheaton days, and remembered the poem, "One of Many Lands" that I wrote in one of my bleaker moments as a college freshman.
+One is that ever since I was seventeen — maybe before — I have felt the power of poetry.
+I went to my file recently and found an old copy of Leaves of Grass, my high school’s literary magazine from 1964 and read the poems that I wrote for it almost thirty years ago.
+Then I looked at the Kodon from my Wheaton days, and remembered the poem, “One of Many Lands” that I wrote in one of my bleaker moments as a college freshman.
 Then I dug out The Opinion from Fuller Seminary and the Bethel Coeval from when I taught there.
 It hit me again what a long-time friend poetry-writing has been to me.

 William Cowper did it with poetry.
 I think I know what he means, for example, when he writes a poem about his mother’s portrait long after her death and says,

 And, while that face renews my filial grief,

 Fancy shall weave a charm for my relief.